ufal/deepud/README.md

 set of enhancement types and it should thus be trusted more than the output of the Stanford enhancer (see below).

+Make sure to update the source release and the list of excluded treebanks in the Makefile!

 There are 183 treebanks in UD 2.7.
 We must exclude the following treebanks:
 7 treebanks because they have no text (copyright issues)